Thickness and Information in Dynamic Matching Markets

 University of California, Berkeley

-We introduce a model of dynamic matching in networked markets.
-Agents arrive and depart stochastically, and the composition of the trade network depends endogenously on the matching algorithm.
+We introduce a simple model of dynamic matching in networked markets, where agents arrive and depart stochastically, and the composition of the trade network depends endogenously on the matching algorithm.
 We show that if the planner can identify agents who are about to depart, then waiting to thicken the market is highly valuable, and if the planner cannot identify such agents, then matching agents greedily is close to optimal.
-We characterize the optimal waiting time as a function of waiting costs.
-The planner’s decision problem in our model involves a combinatorially complex state space.
+We characterize the optimal waiting time (in a restricted class of mechanisms) as a function of waiting costs and network sparsity.
+The planner's decision problem in our model involves a combinatorially complex state space.
 However, we show that simple local algorithms that choose the right time to match agents, but do not exploit the global network structure, can perform close to complex optimal algorithms.
 Finally, we consider a setting where agents have private information about their departure times, and design a continuous-time dynamic mechanism to elicit this information.

 Keywords: Market Design, Matching, Networks, Continuous-time Markov Chains, Mechanism Design